Best Travel Insurance for Seniors (2025)

 Here are some tips to help you zero in on the best senior travel insurance policy for you:

-• Time it right.
 Try to buy your travel insurance right after you book your trip.
 The sooner you invest in it, the better.
 The price may increase if you wait too close to the departure date.
-And many policies have a cutoff date on when they can be purchased.
+And many policies have a cutoff date on when you can purchase them.

 Pre-existing medical conditions